WayneBuckhanan/TODOitall/docs/UserStories.md

 _As a_ project manager, _I want_ to be able to track what tasks depend on other tasks _so that_ I can prioritize and plan (and maybe draw Gantt-style charts)

+_As a_ new user, _I want_ to create an account and "projects" with lists of tasks _so that_ I can use the platform and be able to group tasks and share those groups with others

+_As a_ new user, _I want_ to be guided through creating my first project and prioritizing task/s _so that_ I can quickly understand how to use the platform and see the difference between it and another arbitrary tool

+_As a_ project manager, _I want_ to be able to move tasks from my default "project" list to other projects _so that_ I can brain dump without worrying about where it belongs, then sort things into different projects/lists when I'm doing my other sorting/prioritizing steps

 _As a_ , _I want_ _so that_

 ---